Dean of Students, Interlochen Arts Academy

 Matthew Colpitts began at Interlochen Center for the Arts in August of 2013, serving as the Dean of Students for the Academy.
 Matthew has extensive experience with student affairs.
 Prior to Interlochen, he worked as a student affairs and emergency management official at Utah State University's Housing and Residence Life Department.
 While at Utah State University, he worked collaboratively with departments across campus and in the community to improve the emergency management capabilities of the organization.

-Additionally, wherever he has lived he has stayed involved in the fire and EMS services, most recently as a Firefighter/EMT with the North Logan Fire Department
+Additionally, wherever he has lived he has stayed involved in the fire and EMS services, including time as a Firefighter/EMT in Vermont, Utah, and now with the Green Lake EMS and Grand Traverse Rural Fire Departments.

 Matthew is actively involved in student affairs and emergency management associations and conferences.
 He maintains memberships with NASPA, ACUHO-I, TABS, IAEM, National Fire Academy, and others.

 Matthew holds a Bachelor of Arts degree in English and philosophy from Clark University.
-He is currently working on a doctor of education (Ed.D.) degree at Fielding Graduate University researching emergency management, higher education, and how the two fields intersect.
+He is currently working on a doctor of education (Ed.D.) degree at Fielding Graduate University researching emergency management, higher education, student affairs, and how the fields intersect.